 The costume designer on Strictly Come Dancing has spilled some behind-the-scenes secrets from the BBC show - including a surprising secret about the men's dance costumes.
-Vicky Gill joined Scott Mills on the series' official podcast, and revealed that many of the outfits worn by the male contestants and professionals feature an all-in-one design, with a shirt sewn into a pair of pants.
+Vicky Gill joined Scott Mills on the series' official podcast back in 2018, and revealed that many of the outfits worn by the male contestants and professionals feature an all-in-one design, with a shirt sewn into a pair of pants.

-Vicky explained there was a logical reason for the design, saying it's to stop costumes looking messy.
+Vicky went onto explain there was a logical reason for the design, saying it's to stop costumes looking messy.
 "Yeah absolutely and the thing is for your lines, for your positions you just don’t need any distractions do you?" she said.
 "You don't want shirts coming out and feeling it up into your jacket, you just need to be smooth and comfortable."

-The costume designer also revealed the biggest wardrobe malfunctions that have happened over the past 14 years, saying that although nothing has yet gone seriously wrong, there are often small issues that have gone unnoticed by viewers.
+The costume designer also revealed the biggest wardrobe malfunctions that have happened over previous years, saying that although nothing has yet gone seriously wrong, there are often small issues that have gone unnoticed by viewers.

 She added: "You know there is little things along the way like that, that are happening constantly and on average there will be one person a week that maybe isn't feeling their costume or you know there's just a bit of an issue, but by the time we get to live on Saturday night we will have found a solution."